 You can find more information here

-Grenada is planning to re-open its borders as early as June 30.
+Grenada planned to open their borders the first of July.
+That did not happen.
 Charter flights, however, may resume earlier than that.
 Grenada remains under a state of emergency; however the beaches are accessible during morning hours.
 The summer carnival celebrations called Spicemas have been canceled.
+No date has been announced yet for reopening commercial flights.

 Latest updates can be found at Grenada’s Ministry of Health’s website